astridlyre/zircus/privacy/index.md

 you with notice in advance of such change, such as via email or prominent notice on the Site.

+## Contact Us

-CONTACT US If you have questions about the privacy aspects of our Services or would like to make a complaint, please contact us at [privacy@zircus.ca](mailto:privacy@zircus.ca) or:
+If you have questions about the privacy aspects of our Services or would like to make a complaint, please contact us at [privacy@zircus.ca](mailto:privacy@zircus.ca) or: